AdobeDocs/marketo.en/help/marketo/product-docs/predictive-content/enabling-predictive-content/enable-predictive-content-in-emails.md

    ![](assets/two.png)

 1. Click the image you want to make predictive.
-When the gear icon appears, click it and select **Enable Content`AI`** (Content`AI` is the former name for Predictive Content).
+When the gear icon appears, click it and select **Enable ContentAI** (ContentAI is the former name for Predictive Content).

    ![](assets/three.png)